 What is it?
-Now it’s a McDonald’s but, until it was demolished in 2000, the site housed the cinema that inspired Mike Leigh and John Cooper Clarke, the snooker club where Alex Higgins et al honed their skills, the rehearsal space where Joy Division and A Certain Ratio created their sounds, where New Order was born, and the disco where Jimmy Savile and co preyed…
+Now it’s a McDonald’s but, until it was demolished in 2000, the site housed the cinema that inspired Mike Leigh and John Cooper Clarke, the snooker club where Alex Higgins et al honed their skills, the club where a very young Elkie Brooks performed, the rehearsal space where Joy Division and A Certain Ratio created their sounds, where New Order was born, and the disco where Jimmy Savile and co preyed…

 Where was it?
 On the corner of Bury New Road and Great Cheetham Street West, a majestic art deco building covered in off-white tiles, and flaunted in the grand Italian style of the Rialto area of Venice from where it got its name.
 It also had two cherubs and a cello carved into red terra cotta above one of the exit doors.